Bradzerafa/Guess-the-number-game/README.md

 ## Bugs:

-1. check if guessed number is more then 20
-2. check if user tries to guess the same number twice
+1. check if user tries to guess the same number twice